jramkiss/jramkiss.github.io/_posts/_2020-01-26-gaussian-processes.md

 $$ f(x) \sim GP(\mu(x), k(x, x'))$$

-The kernel function is simply a measure of how similar two random variables are, and an exmaple of one is the squared exponential kernel shown below.
-There are many more kernels and great writeups on them are [here](https://www.cs.toronto.edu/~duvenaud/cookbook/), [here](http://mlg.eng.cam.ac.uk/tutorials/06/es.pdf) and [here](https://statisticaloddsandends.wordpress.com/2019/06/28/common-covariance-classes-for-gaussian-processes/).
+The kernel function is simply a measure of how similar two inputs are, and an exmaple of one is the squared exponential kernel shown below:

 $$ k(x, x') = \sigma^2 \exp(-\frac{(x - x')^2}{2l^2}) $$